Significance of Medical Coding in Revenue Cycle Management

 8. Preventing Frauds

 Medical fraud can be prevented by accurately coding healthcare services and effectively managing your revenue cycle.
-Specific codes for specific services ensure that your reimbursement claims directly align with the treatments and procedures availed.
+Specific codes for specific services ensure that your reimbursement claims directly align with the treatments and procedures available.

 This decreases the likelihood of inconsistencies within the healthcare environment that can be potentially exploited to execute fraud.
 You must clearly document your healthcare services with appropriate codes so that any discrepancies in the services and their claims can be identified.